koushik1703/LambdaNetCLI/README.md

 === File: src/ex1-typing.ts ===
 (3,6)-(3,11): [1](99.67%) Object, [2](0.03%) Map, [3](0.03%) Promise, [4](0.02%) Function, [5](0.02%) Partial

-exaplanation - File - ex1-typing.ts line - 3 charaters - 6 to 11, and top 5 prediction.
-And it predicts in the file ex1-typing.ts on line 3 at charaters 6 to 11 as 99.67% as Object, 0.03% Map, 0.03% Promise, 0.02% Function, 0.02% Partial type.
+exaplanation - File - ex1-typing.ts line - 3 characters - 6 to 11, and top 5 prediction.
+And it predicts in the file ex1-typing.ts on line 3 at characters 6 to 11 as 99.67% as Object, 0.03% Map, 0.03% Promise, 0.02% Function, 0.02% Partial type.